glato/emerge/README.md

 ![Code size](https://img.shields.io/github/languages/code-size/glato/emerge)
 ![Repo size](https://img.shields.io/github/repo-size/glato/emerge)

-emerge is a code analysis tool to gather insights about source code structure, metrics, dependencies and complexity of software projects.
+**emerge** (or **emerge-viz**) is a code analysis tool to gather insights about source code structure, metrics, dependencies and complexity of software projects.
 You can use it to scan the source code of a project, calculate metric results and statistics, map the source code to graph structures (e.g. a dependency graph or a filesystem graph), export the results in other file formats and even create an **interactive web application** for further exploration. emerge currently has scanning support for the following languages: `C`, `C++`, `Groovy`, `Java`, `JavaScript`, `TypeScript`, `Kotlin`, `ObjC`, `Ruby`, `Swift`, `Python`.
 The structure, coloring and clustering is calculated and based on the idea of combining a [force-directed graph](https://github.com/d3/d3-force) simulation and [Louvain modularity](https://github.com/taynaud/python-louvain). emerge is mainly written in Python 3 and is tested on macOS, linux and modern web browsers (i.e. latest Safari, Chrome, Firefox, Edge).

 ![](https://raw.githubusercontent.com/glato/assets/emerge/emerge-0-18-0-screenshot-06.png)
 ![](https://raw.githubusercontent.com/glato/assets/emerge/emerge-0-18-0-screenshot-07.png)